 Talk with your insurers about what to do with your home contents including spoiled food, fridges and freezers before you take any action.
 Insurers sometimes require inventory or photos.

-Kelowna: Glenmore Landfill: Closed to non-commercial vehicles until further notice visit kelowna.ca for updates.
+Kelowna: Glenmore Landfill, visit kelowna.ca for updates and hours of operations.

 Glenmore Landfill 2710 - 2720 John Hindle Dr. 250-469-8880